SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0755 GMT

 -------------------------------------

-The benchmark five-year rate unchanged at 8.44 percent, and the one-year rate down 1 basis point at 8.57 percent.
+The benchmark five-year rate down 1 bp at 8.42 percent, while the one-year rate flat at 8.60 percent.

 CALL MONEY